GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/aria-input-field-name/index.md

 ## Resources

 - <a href="https://github.com/GoogleChrome/lighthouse/blob/master/lighthouse-core/audits/accessibility/aria-input-field-name.js" rel="noopener">Source code for **Not all ARIA input fields have accessible names** audit</a>
-- <a href="https://dequeuniversity.com/rules/axe/3.3/aria-input-field-name" rel="noopener">ARIA input fields have an accessible name</a>
+- <a href="https://dequeuniversity.com/rules/axe/3.3/aria-input-field-name" rel="noopener">ARIA input fields have an accessible name (Deque University)</a>
 - [Labels and text alternatives](/labels-and-text-alternatives)
 - [Use semantic HTML for easy keyboard wins](/use-semantic-html)